 How Subliminal Messages Work

-Subliminal messages are carefully crafted messages designed to be below the threshold of conscious awareness.
+Successful subliminal advertising campaigns are carefully crafted messages designed to be below the threshold of conscious awareness.
 That means the conscious mind overlooks them, but the subconscious mind processes them.

 It is believed that the subconscious mind is more receptive to suggestion than the conscious mind, which is why subliminal messages can be so powerful.